eknkcc/286-1---casperdash.io-wallet-web-extension-mobile-app-/README.md

 ### Project Documentation

 The reviewer observed that the README of the project has detailed general and usage documentation.
+The reviewer , full versions of the installations are specified properly, after the necessary installations are made in the required version, it can make the project work.

 Requirement | Finding
 ------------ | -------------